 - Create a custom field on your products for "Commodity code".

 - Update your products to assign them the relevant commodity code.
 This can be done using a product import.

 - Use the filters to configure the columns.
 Be sure to include the following columns:

-Commodity code (the custom field from the products)
+- Commodity code (the custom field created in Step 1)